ng-Classic/ng-classic/aio/content/guide/esbuild.md

 <div class="alert is-important">

 The developer preview currently does not provide HMR support and the HMR related options will be ignored if used.
-Angular Classicfocused HMR capabilities are currently planned and will be introduced in a future version.
+Angular Classic focused HMR capabilities are currently planned and will be introduced in a future version.

 </div>